ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 In many scenarios, the state space is significantly complex and multi-dimensional to where neural networks are increasingly used to predict the best action, which is where deep reinforcement learning and GPU acceleration comes into play.
 With deep reinforcement learning, the agents are typically processing 2D imagery using convolutional neural networks (CNNs), processing inputs that are an order of magnitude more complex than low-dimensional RL, and have the ability to learn "from vision" with the end-to-end network (referred to as "pixels-to-actions").

 This project was entirely resolved using Udacity's workspace and the pytorch framework with [openAI gym environment](https://blog.openai.com/openai-gym-beta/) to verify that the deep reinforcement learning algorithms are indeed learning.
+The [gazebo-arm.world](gazebo/gazebo-arm.world) include three main components which define the environment:

  * The robotic arm with a gripper attached to it.
  * A camera sensor, to capture images to feed into the DQN.
  * A cylindrical object.

-Two actions are associated to each joint to increase or decrease the joints angular velocity.
-The RGB camera is strategically located so as to capture the robot arm and the goal cylinder object.
-There are two possible ways to control the arm joints:

- * Velocity Control
- * Position Control

-For both of these types of control, it is possible to increase or decrease either the joint velocity or the joint position, by a small delta value.

 The objective is to teach a robotic arm to carry out two primary objectives: